-That said, if you've always wanted to know how to figure out your undertones, we’ve compiled the best hacks for figuring out whether you’re warm, cool, or neutral.
+That said, if you've always wanted to know how to figure out your undertones, we’ve compiled the best hacks for figuring it out.
 And yes, this will make your beauty shopping go so much more smoothly.
 Got a spare minute?
-Keep reading to find out your undertone once and for all, and we're also including eight must-try universally flattering makeup products.
-You know, just in case you feel like ignoring all of the below.
-Because in the end, you can wear whatever makeup you want!
+Keep reading for the ultimate undertone test and eight must-try universally flattering makeup products, just in case you feel like ignoring all of the below.

 Pay Attention to Your Skin's Sun Exposure